Cheukting/pyO3_202/README.md

 ```

 When you run it, you will see a `RuntimeError: no running event loop`.
 Why is it?
 The reason being that, now we have a future in Python created by PyO3 that have no reference to the Python event loop.
 So in Python's perspective it cannot be called.
-Unfortunately the current work around is to wrap `order` in a proper Python async function:
+Unfortunately the current workaround is to wrap `order` in a proper Python async function:

 ```python
 import asyncio